nodejs/node/doc/api/vm.md

 Unlike `vm.Script` however, every `vm.Module` object is bound to a context from its creation.
 Operations on `vm.Module` objects are intrinsically asynchronous, in contrast with the synchronous nature of `vm.Script` objects.
-With the help of async functions, however, manipulating `vm.Module` objects are fairly straightforward.
+With the help of async functions, however, manipulating `vm.Module` objects is fairly straightforward.

-Using a `vm.Module` object requires four distinct steps: creation/parsing, linking, instantiating, and evaluation.
+Using a `vm.Module` object requires four distinct steps: creation/parsing, linking, instantiation, and evaluation.
 These four steps are illustrated in the following example.

-This feature is only available with the `--experimental-vm-modules` command flag enabled.

 *Note*: This implementation lies at a lower level than the [ECMAScript Module loader][].
 There is also currently no way to interact with the Loader, though